How Is Elbow Hyperextension Diagnosed?

 Your physician may also order X-rays or magnetic resonance imaging (MRI) to examine your joint in more detail.
-It helps them rule out other issues such as fractures or arthritis, which could cause similar symptoms.
+This helps them rule out other issues such as fractures or arthritis, which could cause similar symptoms.

-How Is A Hyperextended Elbow Treated?
+How Is a Hyperextended Elbow Treated?

 After confirming your diagnosis, your doctor will create a personalized treatment plan to help your elbow heal correctly.